How Can I Make My Home Office Work Best?

 “You chin and head should be parallel to the floor, so if you’re setup at home is not allowing you to hit these marks, you could have some stiffness or sore spots,” said Richardson.
 “Make sure your wrists are ‘neutral’ as well.
 They should not be curved because the keyboard is too low or bent back toward the body because it is too high.”

-One big advantage to working at home is no one will be walking by your office and see you doing at-your-desk yoga or other stretches.
+One big advantage to working at home is no one will be walking by your office and see you doing at-your-desk mind-body exercise or other stretches.
 So make moving around part of your day, too.

 “It can be tricky, but try to mix things up.
 Check email in another room, or walk for a while before you return to your home office,” she said.
 “Time management is another challenge for working at home, so don’t let your efforts to find the ‘best spot in the house’ get in the way of completing your duties.”